 History should never be boring!
-Here is a list of 100 quality historical novels for kids, reviewed.
-I have read most of them, and the ones I haven’t, they look really good and I feel comfortable recommending them.
-I tried to include a mixture of well-known classics, with many of my little-known favorites.
+Here is a list of 100 quality historical novels for kids.
+I included a mixture of well-known classics, with many of my little-known favorites.

 Historical Novels: Fiction